mvolkmann/blog/src/rust.md

 1. Each value is referred to by a variable that is its owner.
 1. Each value has one owner at a time, the owner can change over its lifetime.
-1. When the owner goes out of the scope, the value is dropped.
+1. When the owner goes out of the scope, the value is dropped (freed).

+While it is not typically called directly, `std::mem::drop` is a function that can be called to explicitly free the memory owned by a variable.

 Variable values are stored either in the stack or the heap.
 Accessing stack data is faster, but data on the heap can grow and shrink